Home›Articles›How To›Property Appreciation

 Once you have the post-tax, inflation-adjusted return from property, compare it against alternative investments over the same period.
 The CAGR Calculator lets you reverse-engineer what a mutual fund or FD would need to return to match your property's net gain.

-A property delivering 9% nominal appreciation, net of 12.5% LTCG tax, works out to approximately 7.9% post-tax nominal — comparable to a well-chosen equity mutual fund's post-LTCG (10% above ₹1.25L) return, but with the added benefit of collateral value for loans, rental income potential, and emotional ownership value that numbers cannot capture.
+A property delivering 9% nominal appreciation, net of 12.5% LTCG tax, works out to approximately 7.9% post-tax nominal, comparable to a well-chosen equity mutual fund's post-LTCG return (10% above ₹1.25L).
+It also comes with collateral value for loans, rental income potential, and ownership value that numbers alone don't capture.

 Common Mistakes to Avoid

-Using circle rate instead of market value.
-Circle rates can be 20–40% below actual market value.
-Projecting from a lower base dramatically understates your actual future value.
+Using circle rate instead of market value is a frequent trap.
+Circle rates can sit 20 to 40% below actual market value, and projecting from that lower base dramatically understates your actual future value.

-Using a single optimistic rate.
-Many people plug in 12–15% because they saw it mentioned somewhere.
-Always verify with actual transaction data from your specific micro-market.
+Plugging in a single optimistic rate causes similar problems.
+Many people use 12 to 15% because they saw it mentioned somewhere, without verifying against actual transaction data from their specific micro-market.

-Ignoring total cost of ownership.
-The appreciation formula projects gross value.
-Subtract purchase costs (6–10% in stamp duty and registration), maintenance, property tax, and loan interest to arrive at net return.
-For a complete picture, use the Rental Property ROI Calculator.
+Ignoring total cost of ownership skews the picture too.
+The appreciation formula projects gross value only, so subtract purchase costs (6 to 10% in stamp duty and registration), maintenance, property tax, and loan interest to arrive at net return.
+The Rental Property ROI Calculator gives the complete picture.

-Forgetting the inflation adjustment.
-A ₹50 lakh property becoming ₹1.5 crore in 15 years sounds impressive, but in real terms that ₹1.5 crore has the purchasing power of roughly ₹72 lakh at 5% inflation.
-Run both calculations before feeling satisfied with the outcome.
+Forgetting the inflation adjustment rounds out the list.
+A ₹50 lakh property becoming ₹1.5 crore in 15 years sounds impressive, but in real terms that ₹1.5 crore carries the purchasing power of roughly ₹72 lakh at 5% inflation.
+Run both calculations before drawing conclusions from the nominal number.

 Formula & Methodology